CMU-17-214/s2024/assignments/hw6.md

 You do not need to include any GUI-related code in the models.
 You do not need to update `state-justification.pdf`.
 We will grade the design documents with a similar rubric to Homework 3, so if you have unaddressed grading feedback, you might want to take this into consideration when refining the documents.

 **Testing:**  Also update your test suite to test the functionality of the game logic (unit tests), of the god cards (unit tests), and of the game with and without god cards (integration tests).
 As before, we do not set any specific coverage goals but ask you to use your own judgment about how much testing is useful for you to have confidence in your implementation.

-**Deployment** Optionally, for 10 bonus points you can deploy your Game online using Docker.
-The game should be runnable on a public IP address/URL.
-Unless you implement sessions (like the jobs in HW5), only a single game will be runnable on the server by whoever connects to it -- this is fine for the purpose of this assignment.
-We recommend using the Google Cloud Platform and following the recipe from Lab 12.
-Include the link to the game clearly visible at the beginning of the `README.md` file.
-Note: Releasing the working implementation publicly is fine, but as per our academic integrity policy do not publicly share your source code or design documents.

 ## Submitting your Work